A journalist who’s written for The New York Times and TIME on generating story ideas that will impress editors.

 There are more freelancers (and staff writers and editors) vying for space in a publication’s pages than there are pages, which means that only freelancers who are indispensable get those few slots.
 And one of the quickest and best ways to become indispensable is to come up with story ideas that only you have access to or that the editor can’t assign to anyone else.

 In your query letter, too, the story matters more than your experience, your clips, your credits, or even the way you’ve written it.
-An editor can fix a bad turn of phrase but she can’t assign a story that isn’t well thought-out or that the writer hasn’t demonstrated any understanding of.
-Sometimes editors will ask more questions of your query before they can assign the story and that’s a good thing.
-Your query letter’s job is to intrigue.
-And good story ideas do that automatically.
+An editor can fix a bad turn of phrase, but she can’t assign a story that isn’t well thought-out or that the writer has demonstrated no understanding of.
+Sometimes editors will ask more questions of your query before they can assign the story, and that’s a good thing.

 What makes your story ideas good?